ghi-electronics/Documentation/software/tinyclr/tutorials/azure.md

 # Microsoft Azure
 ---

-The example below shows how to use MQTT to communicate with the Azure IoT Hub.
+This example shows how to communicate with Azure IoT Hub using MQTT.
+You'll also need to set up a Nework Interface connection on the device such as [WiFi](wifi.md) to Connect to Azure in your program.

 >[!TIP]
 >Needed Nugets: GHIElectronics.TinyCLR.Networking.Mqtt